Sexuality in ancient Rome: Mulier equitans

 "Riding" is a common metaphor for the sex act, particularly used of the woman-on-top position.
 The mulier equitans ("woman riding") does not appear in Greek vase painting but is popular in Roman art.
 Ovid recommends it for the petite woman, as a tall woman may not wish to seem too towering in relation to the man.
 Supposedly favored by the mythological couple Hector and Andromache, even though she was of legendary height, it was jokingly called "the Hector horse".
-One relief from Roman Gaul showing the mulier equitans plays on the metaphor by picturing a galloping horse within a frame in the background (see first image in gallery below).
+One relief from Roman Gaul showing the mulier equitans plays on the metaphor by picturing a galloping horse within a frame in the background.

 In art, the mulier equitans convention has the woman posed frontally to expose her body in full to the viewer, often emphasizing her depilated pubic area.
 The significance of this position in Roman culture has been interpreted variously.
 Kenneth Dover thought it might represent the relative sexual emancipation of Roman women.
-From a woman's perspective, the position would grant an independence of movement for her own pleasure.
+From a woman's perspective, the position would grant independence of movement for her own pleasure.
 Paul Veyne, however, thought it emphasized that the woman had to do the work of servicing the man, who lies there and receives pleasure without effort.
 The position may have been favored for art because it pleased both male and female viewers: for men, it offered an unobstructed view of the woman's body, as recommended by Ovid, and of the penis entering the vagina; women saw the visually dominant female figure playing the active role.

 The position is also called Venus pendula conversa, "perpendicular Venus with the woman facing toward (the man)"; for its reverse (Venus pendula aversa, "perpendicular Venus with the woman facing away"), the man lies down with the woman on top, but she turns her back and faces his feet.
 This version is rarely mentioned or depicted, but is found in Roman art set in Nilotic Egypt.

 An equestrian metaphor is also found for the cinaedus "riding" on top in anal sex, and at least once of lesbians who "take turns riding and move with the Moon as witness".